carolinehaoud/deliverables/README.md

-for Laura, head of engineering at Columbia Daily Spectator week 5 contains the finished spec sources webpage
+for Laura, the Head of Engineering at Columbia Daily Spectator week 5 contains the finished spec sources webpage